Sbonsor/LoKi/README.md

 - psi, dpsi_dr, rhat : dimensionless escape energy, it's gradient, and radius all in dimensionless units.
 - density, pressure: density and pressure in dimensionless units.
 - If scale == True:
-  - a, A, E_0 : Dimensional constants required for the scaling.
+  - a, A, E_0 : Dimensional constants required for scaling to Hénon units.
 - If project == True:
   - d, proj_density, proj_pressure : projected radius, density, and pressure in dimensionless units.
 - If asymptotics == True: